ogarcia138/predictingCryptoMarketTrends-/README.md

       -Cron jobs (or similar schedulers) run at fixed intervals to automate the data-fetching routine and ensure up-to-date information.

 By systematically combining market data (OHLC) and sentiment scores (from VADER), the project maintains a dynamic and comprehensive view of the cryptocurrency landscape.
 This foundation enables both effective model training and real-time prediction for traders and investors.

+# Data Preprocessing

+**Data Cleaning**

+1. Missing or Duplicated Entries

+   -After retrieving both market (OHLC) and social media data, we check for missing values (e.g., null timestamps, missing prices) or duplicated records.

+   -Duplicates are dropped to avoid skewed counts in either the price or sentiment dataset.
+Missing values -if minimal- may be imputed (e.g., forward-fill for time series) or removed entirely if they exceed a threshold.

+2. Corrupted Rows & Timestamp Alignment

+   -Inconsistent or corrupted rows (e.g., malformed text posts, invalid price points) are either corrected or filtered out.

+   -We align market data and sentiment data based on timestamps, ensuring each sentiment score is associated with the nearest relevant trading interval.
+This may involve rounding or interpolating timestamps to the closest minute, hour, or day, depending on the analysis window.

+**Normalization & Transformation**

+1. Scaling Numerical Features

+      -Features like trading volume, price changes, or technical indicators can vary significantly in magnitude.
+We apply common scaling techniques such as StandardScaler (mean = 0, variance = 1) or MinMaxScaler (scaled to [0,1]) to normalize these features.

+      -Scaling helps certain machine learning algorithms converge faster and avoids bias towards high-magnitude variables.